Free Shipping on orders over US$39.99 +16308230407

 When cleaning cast iron, it’s best to avoid using soap.
 Soap can strip the skillet’s seasoning and affect its non-stick properties.
 Instead, opt for alternative cleaning methods that are specifically designed for cast iron.

-See also Best Tools For Cast Iron Skillet
+See also How Can I Clean A Rusty Cast Iron Skillet

 3. Gather the necessary tools